 Daley Blind (2014-2018)

-Having been part of Louis van Gaal’s Netherlands side that reached the 2014 World Cup semi-finals, Blind would follow his compatriot to United later that summer as a new era began at Old Trafford.
+Having been part of Louis van Gaal’s Netherlands side that reached the 2014 World Cup semi-finals, Blind followed his compatriot to United later that summer as a new era began at Old Trafford.

-Blind would enjoy a solid if unspectacular four-year spell at the club, winning the FA Cup under Van Gaal before later lifting a Europa League and League Cup double in Jose Mourinho’s debut season at the helm.
+Blind enjoyed a solid if unspectacular four-year spell at the club, winning the FA Cup under Van Gaal before later lifting a Europa League and League Cup double in Jose Mourinho’s debut season.

-His versatility would prove crucial as he operated in a variety of positions including centre-back, midfield and at left-back, though he would return to Ajax in the summer of 2018 where he featured as part of the side that won a domestic double and reached the semi-finals of the Champions League last season.
+His versatility was a valuable asset as he operated in a variety of positions including centre-back, midfield and left-back, though he returned to Ajax in the summer of 2018.

 Memphis Depay (2015-2017)